Mental HealthMental Health TipsProductivity and FocusSelf Care and Mindfulness

 Get a Grip on Your Finances (Because Money Stress Is the Worst)

 Freelance income can be wildly unpredictable.
 One month you’re rolling in cash, the next you’re wondering if exposure pays the bills (spoiler: it doesn’t).
+That’s why mental health tips for freelancers often include managing financial stress—because worrying about money constantly can take a serious toll on your well-being.

 Stay ahead of financial stress: